Adaptive proximal algorithms for convex optimization under local Lipschitz continuity of the gradient: Introduction

 \section{Introduction}

 Backtracking linesearch is one of the most successful ideas in smooth optimization.
 It is well known that gradient descent with linesearch converges under mild differentiability assumptions \cite[\S1.2]{bertsekas2016nonlinear}.
-Even in the Lipschitz differentiable case such techniques can lead to significant speedups compared to using a constant stepsize dictated by a global Lipschitz modulus due to their ability to adapt to the local geometry of the problem.
-In this work we explore an alternative approach which can cope with nonsmooth formulations, does not require any backtracking procedures or function value evaluations, and yet only requires \emph{local} Lipschitz differentiability of the smooth term.
+Even under Lipschitz gradient continuity such techniques can lead to significant speedups compared to using a constant stepsize dictated by a global Lipschitz modulus due to their ability to adapt to the local geometry of the problem.
+In this work we explore an alternative approach which can cope with nonsmooth formulations, does not require any backtracking procedures or function value evaluations, and yet only requires \emph{local} Lipschitz gradient continuity of the differentiable term.
 The key property that allows for this improvement is the assumption of convexity.

 Our work is inspired by \cite{malitsky2020adaptive} where an adaptive gradient method \(x^{k+1} = \Fwk*{x^k}\) is studied with stepsizes updated by the rule

 where

 is a local Lipschitz estimate of \(\nabla f\).
 The idea of using an estimate for the Lipschitz modulus has also been explored in the setting of variational inequalities \cite{yang2018modified,thong2020self,bot2023relaxed,Yang2021Self,bohm2022solving}, but often at the cost of enforcing the stepsize sequence to be nonincreasing, which can lead to slow convergence.
 Allowing the stepsize to increase is a crucial feature of \eqref{eq:Malitsky:gamk} which our proposed methods maintain.
 It is worth noting that in \cite{malitsky2020golden} another adaptive scheme, {\algnamefont aGRAAL}, was proposed for hemivariational inequalities which also allows for increasing stepsizes (see also \cite{alacaoglu2023beyond}).
 Recently, in the setting of the gradient method for Lipschitz smooth minimization, \cite{grimmer2023accelerated} advanced an interesting choice of stepsizes according to predefined cyclic patterns.
 A similar idea appears in \cite{altschuler2023acceleration} that adopts nonrepeating \emph{fractal-like} patterns.
 These methods provably yield improved worst-case rates over the standard gradient method but are bound to globally Lipschitz smooth problems.
 Moreover, they incorporate predetermined stepsize sequences agnostic to the local geometry of the cost function.
 Interestingly, \refadaPG*, the adaptive scheme presented in this paper, as well as the one in \cite{malitsky2020adaptive}, automatically leads to sequences of large stepsizes that exhibit a seemingly cyclic behavior, see \cref{fig:gam} and the discussion in \cref{sec:observations}.
 We also mention recent works \cite{teboulle2022elementary,marumo2022parameter} whose adaptive rules are designed to guarantee worst-case rates, and \cite{attouch2023fast} that exploits a continuous-time viewpoint to develop adaptive algorithms.